pryv/dev-site/source/customer-resources.md

 withTOC: true
 ---

-In this space you will find documents and guides for the installation and support of the **Pryv.io enterprise** version.
+In this space you will find documents, files and guides for the installation and support of the **Pryv.io enterprise** version.

 ## Documents

 - Functional Requirement Specification: [api.pryv.com/functional-specifications](/functional-specifications/)

   Functional specifications for the Pryv.io middleware system: the capabilities and functions that the system must be capable of performing.

+## Files

+- Pryv.io configuration files: [HTML](https://api.pryv.com/config-template-pryv.io/)

+  Configuration files to install Pryv.io (requires Pryv license and docker key).

 ## Guides